 Typically, magnetic loop antennas can be built from coaxial cable, hardline, or solid copper or aluminum tubing or ribbon.
 These magloops also have a very narrow bandwidth, requiring a variable capacitor for tuning to the operating frequency.
 As voltages on the order of thousands of volts develop across the capacitor, air variables or vacuum variable capacitors are used.
 To maintain the lowest series circuit resistance, the connections are preferably soldered and a split-stator or “butterfly” capacitor is preferred.

-Our subject here is not to show how to make a magnetic loop antenna, but how to make a high-voltage air variable capacitor, that is required to use it with high output power transceivers (Lets say with over 10 watt and higher)
+Our topic here is not to show how to make a magnetic loop antenna, but to show how to make a high voltage butterfly style air capacitor, which is necessary for use with high TX power transceivers.

 Especially in amateur radio groups, you have seen a lot of talks with these types of antennas and even low-power QRP devices with distances of thousands of kilometers.
 With an enthusiasm just like me, you can find a few meters of aluminum or copper bars that can be found in verywhere locally, bend it, and attach a the variable capacitor similar to the one below, which can be found in old radios, and start using it.